odewahn/docker-jumpstart/boot2docker.md

 Before you start, it's a good idea to first set up SSH on your host machine so that boot2docker can install your login credentials on the VM.
 Otherwise, you'll be prompted for a password whenever you log in.
 If you're unfamiliar with SSH or SSH keys, Appendix ??? will give you details of how to get set up.

-First download the installation package for your system.
+First, download the installation package for your system.
 You can find [Mac](http://docs.docker.com/installation/mac/) and [Windows](http://docs.docker.com/installation/windows/) installation instructions on the Docker's [documentation site](http://docs.docker.com/).
 Next, you run the install procedure, which will install the boot2docker command line tool as well  [VirtualBox](https://www.virtualbox.org/), a free tool from Oracle that allows your computer to run virtual machines.

 Once the basic tools are installed, you're ready to create the box by running *boot2docker init*.
 (Think of this as purchasing a new computer.)
 This will create a new Linux "box" called "boot2docker-vm" on your machine that has Docker installed, as well as configure some of the basic things you'll need to communicate with it from your host.
-Here's an example:
+The command will produce something like this:

 ```console
 $ boot2docker init